MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/organization-management.md

 ## Create your organization

-Before you get started, read [Plan your Azure DevOps organizational structure](../../user-guide/plan-your-azure-devops-org-structure.md).
+Before you get started, read [Plan your organizational structure in Azure DevOps](../../user-guide/plan-your-azure-devops-org-structure.md).
 Then, you can [create your organization](create-organization.md) and invite others so they can access your organization.

 Choose Git or Team Foundation Server as your version control, so that Azure DevOps can create your project for code and other assets,